ekzhang/webgl-julia-viewer/README.md

 [Try it here](https://ekzhang.github.io/webgl-julia-viewer/)

-Real-time Julia Set renderer using WebGL.
+Real-time Julia Set renderer right in your browser, accelerated with WebGL.
 Click to render Julia fractals at different points in the complex plane, and scroll to zoom in/out.

-Interactively supports anti-aliasing, screenshots, custom link sharing, and rendering options.
+Interactively supports anti-aliasing, screenshots, link sharing, and custom rendering options.